 To delve deeper into the process, you’ll need professional SEO analysis.
 You can’t do without it if you’d like to blog as your main source of incomes — in fact, your business demands it!

-So, what strategies do other experts choose?
+So, what SEO tips do our experts choose?

 Robbie Richards wrote his first blog post in July 2014, and after just 18 posts, he’s teaching others how to reach over 200,000 site views per month.

 He chose the perfect strategy to promote his blog:

 - Effective SEO optimization of pages given all the latest trends

 - Promotion of his posts

 Unrivaled practices to create the best content:

 Content creation is long and difficult work, but when you know exactly what you’re doing, like Robbie Richards, you’ll get this kind of post, more than 5,000 words long and containing 85 images.